sushrutaproject1/sushrutaproject1.github.io/_includes/saktumiva-toc.md

 # A Critical Edition of the Suśrutasaṃhitā Based on the Earliest Nepalese Manuscripts.

-This is the website for the online edition and manuscript transcriptions created as part of the [Sushruta Project](http://sushrutaproject.org).
+This is the online edition and manuscript transcriptions created as part of the [Suśruta Project](http://sushrutaproject.org).
 Here, you may view the evolving critical editions of several parts of the *Suśrutasaṃhitā*.
 You can also read the various manuscript transcriptions individually, or collate and compare them in the manner of a critical edition.

 The TEI XML transcriptions of manuscripts and editions are stored at a [Github project repository](https://github.com/wujastyk/sushrutaproject).